georgejames2263/symmetry-restricted-exchange/README.md

 ### 💬 Output Explanation

 Each block of output corresponds to a group of bonds connected to the selected atom.
 Bonds are grouped first by their **length (magnitude)** and then by **symmetry equivalence** under the site's local point group.
 For each symmetry-equivalent bond, the output includes the atomic number and coordinates of the bonded atom, as well as the **specialized exchange tensor** that describes allowed magnetic interactions along that bond.

 The tensor is expressed symbolically using SymPy, and its structure reflects the constraints imposed by the bond’s symmetry.
 For example, diagonal-only tensors indicate isotropic exchange, while off-diagonal terms may correspond to anisotropic or antisymmetric (e.g. DMI-like) interactions.

+⚠️ **Note:** The bond group with magnitude `0.0000` represents a self-bond (i.e. the atom bonded to itself) and does **not** have physical meaning in this context — it appears due to how the code includes all nearby lattice points, including the origin.